- JD, University of Florida (with honors), 1976

 - U.S. Supreme Court

 Gregg is one of country’s leading media and First Amendment lawyers.
 He has argued and won numerous high-profile cases on behalf of newspapers, television stations, movie producers, and other media entities.
-Gregg also has handled multi-million dollar commercial disputes, trademark infringement cases.
+Gregg also has handled multi-million dollar commercial disputes, and trademark infringement cases.

 After watching the justice system from the inside as a law clerk to two federal judges in my earlier years, I realized that I wanted to become an advocate for key legal principles.
 Now years later, serving as a First Amendment lawyer has been a dream come true.